1013175717/DEPI-Graduation_project/README.md

 # DEPI-Graduation_project
-This is our vulnerability report for OWASP Juice Shop for Digital Egyptian Pioneers Initiative.
+This repository contains our comprehensive vulnerability report on the OWASP Juice Shop application, prepared as part of the Digital Egyptian Pioneers Initiative.
+It includes detailed analysis, findings, and recommendations to enhance the application's security.